gaochenyi/CC-PLM/README.md

 `optTolNew` is the parameter for optimality of optimization involved in PLM.

 By setting `optTolOld` equal to `optTolNew`, one can resume previous partial run.
 For the first run, previous partial run is empty.

-By setting `optTolOld = 1e-3` and `optTolNew = 1e-5`, one make Potts parameters got with `1e-3` further optimal and make those parameters meet the stricter condition of optimality associated with `1e-5`.
+By setting `optTolOld = 1e-3` and `optTolNew = 1e-5`, one continues to optimize Potts parameters---this program tries to fetch Potts parameters from files, if any, associated with `1e-3`, and then continues the optimization with the stricter condition of optimality associated with `1e-5`.

-FYI, It takes 14 days with `1e-3` on a 56-core server for an 81506-loci system.
+FYI, it takes 14 days with `1e-3` on a 56-core server for an 81506-loci system.
 It is estimated to take 10 more days to reach the stricter condition associated with `1e-5`.

 Check the comment embedded in `PLM_DCA_file.m` for details.